jayphelps/ember-computed-smart-property/README.md

 Removes the need to declare what property keys your Computed Property depends on.

+**Note: This is still very experimental.
+I have not yet tested and accounted for situations where you get or alter a property without using `this.get('key')`.
+Arrays in particular are probably not handled correctly yet.
+You've been warned.**

 ##Usage
 Usage is the same as a regular Ember.ComputedProperty except you don't provide the dependent keys as arguments.